Markzware Qxpmarkz Now Converts Indesign, Illustrator, Acrobat, & Quarkxpress 2024

 Upgrade pricing for the IDMarkz macOS Perpetual upgrade with Adobe CC 2024 support is $89.50 USD/Euro.
 Upgrade pricing for the OmniMarkz macOS Perpetual upgrade is $299.50 USD/Euro.
 QXPMarkz and PDFMarkz upgrade pricing is $179.50 USD/Euro.
 Windows versions are coming soon.

 System requirements include macOS 13.01 or higher.
-Sign up to receive product news, free updates, specials, and support for your Markzware products.
+Visit and sign up to receive product news, free updates, specials, and support for your Markzware products.
 Join us on X, Facebook, LinkedIn, and YouTube.

 Legal Disclaimer: